top of page

 • Identifying and applying tools to overcome cognitive biases or an undesired emotional state.

-Think about this example adapted from Daniel Kahneman's, Thinking Fast and Slow.
+Think about this example adapted from Daniel Kahneman's, Thinking Fast and Slow, which illustrates the various automatic & often unconscious processes that operate while we do other things with our controlled and conscious thought.
 As an experienced driver, do you ever have to put effort into determining what a stop sign means when you see one?
 Do you have to effortfully work through which pedal stops the car?
-Do you consciously process when you should begin to slow down before coming to a stop?
+Do you always consciously process when you should begin to slow down before coming to a stop?
 The answer to these questions is, of course, no (and if you answered yes, please don't drive in my neighbourhood!).
 Once learned, these are seamless processes requiring little deliberate thought—most of us can simultaneously have a meaningful conversation or follow a complex argument on a podcast.

-When you're skimming tweets, scrolling your news feed, or glancing at several headlines, your unconscious mental life is operating in a similarly effortless way.
+When you're skimming scrolling your social media feed, glancing at several headlines, or perusing videos on Youtube, your unconscious mental life is operating in a similarly effortless way.
 Generally speaking, we are unaware of what's going on back there in Type 1 thought.
 For instance, we often move swiftly over and accept arguments that confirm our pre-existing beliefs while dismissing or spending more time criticizing arguments that run counter to our personal views (see part 3 of this module for more on this idea which is referred to as confirmation bias).
 We aren't usually doing this intentionally—that'd be odd.

 Although we're generally unaware of how our intuitions are affecting how we're processing information, with some learning and effortful attention, we can sometimes take educated guess about when emotional states and cognitive biases might be causing us to think and act in particular ways.
 We'll work on these ideas in parts 3-5.